MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-portal.md

 ### Power BI Embedded

 The **Power BI Embedded** tab enables you to view your Power BI Embedded (A SKU) capacities that you've purchased for your customer.
-Since you can only purchase A SKUs from Azure, you [manage embedded capacities in Azure](developer/azure-pbie-create-capacity.md) from **the Azure Portal**.
+Since you can only purchase A SKUs from Azure, you [manage embedded capacities in Azure](developer/azure-pbie-create-capacity.md) from **the Azure portal**.

 For more information about how to manage Power BI Embedded (A SKU) settings, see [What is Power BI Embedded](developer/azure-pbie-what-is-power-bi-embedded.md).